 This is an intensive writing course.
 Frequent short papers will be assigned.
+Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
+Admission with consent of the instructor.
 Each section limited to 12 students.
-Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
 Fall semester: Senior Lecturer Lieber.
-Spring semester: Professor Barale and Senior Lecturer Lieber.2014-15: Offered in Fall 2014 and Spring 2015
+Spring semester: Professor Barale and Senior Lecturer Lieber.2015-16: Offered in Fall 2015 and Spring 2016

 (Offered as ENGL 111 and SWAG 111.)
 Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Preference given to first-year Amherst College students.
+Admission with consent of the instructor.
 Each section limited to 12 students.
 Fall semester: Professor Barale and Senior Lecturer Lieber.
-Spring semester: Senior Lecturer Lieber.2014-15: Offered in Fall 2014 and Spring 2015
+Spring semester: Senior Lecturer Lieber.2015-16: Offered in Fall 2015 and Spring 2016

 This course explores the relationships among diverse American women between 1880 and 1930.
 Intersections will serve as a conceptual framework for considering the ways women forged coalitions and marked distinctions along ethnic, racial, sexual, and class lines.
 The nation changed significantly during the Gilded Age and Progressive Era, and women responded to these changes variously.
 A vocal group campaigned for suffrage, even as some women fought against it.
 Reformers opened settlement houses and championed social work, while working-class women critiqued reformist ideologies.
 Some women sought personal independence through contraception, while others found it in same-sex communities.
 The course will engage with a range of materials, including fiction, memoir, historical documents, and photography; readings will include selections of literary criticism, ethnic and racial studies, and social history.